OptimalMatch/MarketSystemsResearch/readme.md

 ## 1. System Overview

 The Exchange System is a Python-based implementation of a security trading platform that supports order matching, balance management, and trade settlement.
 The system implements a price-time priority matching algorithm and maintains separate orderbooks for different securities.

+The current system uses 1-2 CPU cores for order matching and trade settlement, and 1-2 CPU cores for visualization.
+The number of CPU cores can be adjusted in the configuration file.

+Out of the gate, we see 85k orders/sec and 34k trades/sec.
+It stabilizes at around 40k orders/sec and 20k trades/sec.
+HFT systems can reach up to 100k orders/sec and 50k trades/sec.
+If we separated the metrics capture further, we could reach that level.

+Example Output:

+      Performance Metrics:
+      Memory Usage: 100.89 MB
+      Order Throughput: 85395.00 orders/sec
+      Trade Throughput: 34595.00 trades/sec

+      Rush Statistics:
+      Total Orders: 85440
+      Successful Orders: 85440
+      Failed Orders: 0
+      Current Price: 101.00288946853985
+      Price Movement: 1.00%
+      Volume: 1219900
+      Total Trades: 34627

 ## 2. Core Components